netenglabs/suzieq/README.md

 If you answered yes to one or more of these questions, then Suzieq is a tool that we think will be interesting to you.

-**Suzieq** is both a framework and an application using that framework, focused on **improving the observability of your network**.
+**Suzieq** is a tool for network operators and designers.
+It is both a framework and an application using that framework, focused on **improving the observability of your network**.
 We define observaility as the ability of a system to answer either trivial or complex questions that you pose as you go about operating your network.
 How easily you can answer your questions is a measure of how good the system's observability is.
 A good observable system goes well beyond monitoring and alerting.

 Suzieq does multiple things.
 It collects data from different devices and systems.
 It normalizes the data and then stores it in a vendor independent way.
 Then it allows analysis of that data.